mikecamilleri/tilde/docs/1-core-broker-gateway-interface.md

 3. The _core_ generates and displays a one time password.

-4. The _user_ enters the one time password into the _gateway_.
+4. The _user_ enters the one time password and RabbitMQ URL into the _gateway_.

-5. The _gateway_ makes a registration request via HTTP to the _core_'s registration API.
+5. The _gateway_ makes a registration request via RabbitMQ.

-6. The _core_ authenticates the one time password; returns credentials, URLs, etc.; and deletes the OTP.
+6. The _core_ authenticates the one time password; returns credentials, etc.; and deletes the OTP.

-7. The _gateway_ connects to the message broker.
+7. The _gateway_ connects to the RabbitMQ using its new credentials.

 ## Routine Date Exchange